abeocap/blog/_posts/2020-10-20-using-governance.md

 Save the above into a .json file.

+`discoverabilityPeriod` is the time in blocks that a proposal can be discussed before people can start voting on it.

 ### Stake your CAP

 To submit a proposal, you need to have at least 10 CAP staked.

 The first step is to approve the governance contract to spend your CAP.
 Go to CAP's [Etherscan page](https://ropsten.etherscan.io/address/0x755d13Fd88B238fC6F585a67c54aDbd88133bb5C#writeProxyContract) and use the `approve` method with `spender` set to `0x5a037422532492e8a69b5afbffc21c68a9c4031e` (the governance contract) and `amount` equal to at least 10000000000000000000 (10 CAP in wei).

-Once approved, stake your CAP using the `stakeToVote` method on [Etherscan](https://ropsten.etherscan.io/address/0x5a037422532492e8a69b5afbffc21c68a9c4031e#writeProxyContract).
+Once approved, stake your CAP using the `stakeToVote` method [here](https://ropsten.etherscan.io/address/0x5a037422532492e8a69b5afbffc21c68a9c4031e#writeProxyContract).

 Then run: